 Starting in fall 2013, I noticed tracks and browse around

 Point Bridget State Park, apparently of a cow and at least

 one calf.
 A Juneau Empire story reported sightings "out the

 road" as well that fall.
 The following year, I found more

 tracks and sign.
-But despite many hours
+But despite many hours devoted to

 sneaking around in the rain, never saw even a glimpse.